pixel-modelers/easyBragg/INSTALL.md

 ### Install notes

-For folks who dont only use conda (not mamba), try installing in steps, as dependency resolution seems faster that way:
+If dependency resolution is slow (this is more likely to happen when using conda as opposed to mamba), try installing in steps:

 ```
 conda create -n conda-forge::cctbx-base python=3.9 -y
 conda install conda-forge::dxtbx -y
 ```

-One can try using the cctbx/boost headers as oppposed to conda-installing the `libboost-devel` and `libboost-python-devel`.
+One can also try using the cctbx/boost headers provided as a submodule in this repo as oppposed to conda-installing the `libboost-devel` and `libboost-python-devel` packages.
 If so, one only needs the conda packages `cctbx-base` and `dxtbx`.
 Then, at the cmake step, do

 ```
 cmake -DSIMTBX_BOOST=$PWD/../simtbx_boost ..
 ```

+Not simtbx_boost should currently be linked to version 1.84.

 For folks using the x86_64 conda packages on an M1 mac, try